What We Learned from Working with Atlantic Aviation

 Prioritize your post-delivery conversations.

 Communicating with customers is critical at the beginning of the project and the end.
 At Formcraft, it’s up to the site supervisor to review the updates with the general manager, in this case, Sam Aaron.

 Sam worked with Atlantic Aviation’s GM to train him on how the new machines and systems that Formcraft installed work.
 For example, he stayed after construction was complete to review the lighting systems, valves for sprinklers, and thermostats so that the Atlantic Aviation team would be poised for success.

 Meet Sam Aaron, Site-Supervisor for Atlantic Aviation

-Sam has been with Formcraft for two years, but in the construction industry for 36 years.
-He started his construction career in high school working in carpentry.
-Then, he ran a commercial carpentry subcontracting business, and has held superintendent roles for the past 15 years.
+Sam has been with Formcraft for two years but has been in the construction industry for 36 years.
+He started his construction career in high school, working in carpentry.
+Then, he ran a commercial carpentry subcontracting business and has held superintendent roles for the past 15 years.

 When asked what he likes about Formcraft, Sam says, “I like to be part of the process.
 Our team mentality is not ‘this is your job’ and ‘this is our job.’
 We are a very cohesive group, and we communicate with each other, and we are a very humble, kind and respectful group.”